TadiT7/treble_experimentations_wiki/Xiaomi-Mi-8-SE.md

 > Tip: If TWRP does not start then use combination of buttons `(POWER) + (VOLUME +)` to force the device to start from the recovery

 ### b.
-Installing the latest available version of MIUI EU
+Installing the latest available version of MIUI EU (or flash the boot.img only)
 1. Enter `TWRP` and perform `WIPE > FORMAT DATA` and factory reset
 2. Copy the ZIP file (MIUI 10) to `DEVICE / TWRP` from the `Windows Explorer` (Drag and Drop)
 3. Next go to `INSTALL > INSTALL ZIP`, enter the directory `/data/media/0/TWRP`, flash ZIP file and finish by pressing `SWIPE TO CONFIRM FLASH`
 4. Wait for the installation to finish (the system starts in initial MIUI screen)

-> Note: It's require that, even if the device already has a version of MIUI previously installed, the installation process described above **(b)** is carried out to avoid MI-logo bootloop
+Alternatively you can just extract the boot.img file from xiaomi.EU ROM zip file and flash it as the description of AOSP system image flashing.

+> Note: Actually this step replaces stock boot.IMG with the one from xiaomi.eu, Since GSI image doesn't boot with the stock one.
+And if the xiaomi.EU version doesn't match with the stock MIUI version on device (I.e. boot.IMG doesn't match other blobs), the device will kick into fastboot to force you to perform a fresh installaion of stock MIUI, or exhibiting unforseeable problems eg. touchscreen not working.

 ### c.
-Installing GSI AOSP PIE 9
+Installing GSI AOSP system image
 1. Download the latest version of the GSI
 2. Extract the contents of the `.xz` file with 7-zip download [here](https://www.7-zip.org/)
 3. Enter `TWRP` and perform `WIPE > SWIPE TO FACTORY RESET`